RediSearch/RediSearch/docs/commands/ft.aggregate.md

 applies a 1-to-1 transformation on one or more properties and either stores the result as a new property down the pipeline or replaces any property using this transformation.

 `expr` is an expression that can be used to perform arithmetic operations on numeric properties, or functions that can be applied on properties depending on their types (see below), or any combination thereof.
-For example, `APPLY "sqrt(@foo)/log(@bar) + 5" AS baz` evaluates this expression dynamically for each record in the pipeline and store the result as a new property called `baz`, wich can be referenced by further `APPLY`/`SORTBY`/`GROUPBY`/`REDUCE` operations down the pipeline.
+For example, `APPLY "sqrt(@foo)/log(@bar) + 5" AS baz` evaluates this expression dynamically for each record in the pipeline and store the result as a new property called `baz`, which can be referenced by further `APPLY`/`SORTBY`/`GROUPBY`/`REDUCE` operations down the pipeline.
 </details>